 For a medium to large breed dog, feeding bones a couple of times per week is plenty.
 Try to rotate calcium supplementation from week to week.
 If your dog has already enjoyed multiple bones this week, offer a different type of chew, like a bully stick or a yak chew, instead.

 Calcium supplementation must be balanced with phosphorus.
 Together the minerals maintain their skeletal structure.
-Muscle meat is the most abundant source of phosphorus, so it's present in your dog's diet already.
-If your dog is on a low protein diet, under 26%, or a diet that is lacking in animal protein, then you should be more cautious about feeding too much bone.
+Muscle meat is the most abundant source of phosphorus, so it's already present in your dog's diet.
+If your dog is on a low protein diet, under 26%, or a diet lacking animal protein, you should be more cautious about feeding too much bone.

 2. Dental Health

 Beyond the bacteria-fighting enzymes in raw meat, chewing on bones and connective tissues helps to prevent plaque build-up and keep their gums healthy.
-Whether you are feeding your dog a raw diet or not, feeding raw bones is a great way to add to their dental care routines.
+Whether you are feeding your dog a raw diet or not, feeding raw soup bones for dogs is a great way to add to their dental care routines.

 Puppies, seniors, and dogs with compromised dental health should avoid hard bones.
 Their teeth are more fragile and have a higher risk of being damaged.
 Avoid feeding bone and other hard chews until their adult teeth have come in.

 You could also try something softer, like a tendon or a cow ear.
-You will still get a dental cleaning effect, but you won’t risk your dog damaging their teeth while chewing.
+You will still get a dental cleaning effect, but you won’t risk your dog damaging its teeth while chewing.

 3. Mental stimulation

 Bones are a great way to keep a bored dog happy.
-Chewing is a favourite past time for most dogs, and giving them a bone will help to keep them both physically and mentally occupied.
+Chewing is a favourite pastime for most dogs and giving them a bone will help to keep them both physically and mentally occupied.
 Usually, chewing bones keeps your pup out of trouble and ensures that they are chewing on something healthy instead of your shoes or your baseboards.

-Recreation bones, like beef femurs or marrow bones, are great for letting your dog work their jaw, but aren’t designed to be consumed.
-If your dog is a serious chewer with a powerful jaw, or has compromised dental health, stick to softer edible bones that are safe to consume.
+Like beef femurs or marrow bones, Recreation bones are great for letting your dog work their jaw but aren’t designed to be consumed.
+If your dog is a serious chewer with a powerful jaw or has compromised dental health, stick to softer edible bones that are safe to consume.